ballerina-attic/microservices-observability/README.md

    -p16686:16686 p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Observe the tracers using Jaeger UI using following URL after doing some service invocations on Travel Agency service.
+- Invoke the Travel Agency service several times and observe the tracers in the Jaeger UI using the following URL

    [http://localhost:16686](http://localhost:16686)

-- You should see the Jaeger UI as follows
+- The Jaeger UI should look similar to the following:

    ![Jaeger UI](images/tracing-screenshot.png "Tracing Screenshot")